top of page

 References:

-If you want to explore the thinkers I mentioned, I suggest these books:
+If you'd like to explore the thinkers I mentioned, these are some excellent books to start with:

 Comments